-Hyaluronic acid is a naturally occuring substance already found in the tissues in our body.
+Hyaluronic acid is a naturally occurring substance already found in the tissues in our body.
 Externally applied hyaluronic acid preparations are similar to that exist naturally in our body.
 Therefore, it can be regarded as a natural substance.
 It is not associated with any allergic reactions.

 Are dermal fillers permanent?

-Unfortunately no. As we mentioned above, longevity of dermal fillers varies between 8 and 10 months, which, in fact, allows flexibility for the procedure.
+Unfortunately no. As we mentioned above, the longevity of dermal fillers varies between 8 and 10 months, which, in fact, allows flexibility for the procedure.